petarbelchev/PersonalFinancer-WebApp/README.md

 ![Appsettings File](./Screenshots/appsettings-file.png)

-When the App is fired up its will seed the Database with:
+When the App is fired up its will seed the database with:
 - Admin - email: admin@admin.com, password: admin123
 - User with accounts and transactions for easy and fast tests - email: petar@mail.com, password: petar123